pnevyk/time-annotations-of-live-concerts-dataset/README.md

 *Funk Rock*.
 * **Audio Quality** &ndash; The are no clear borders, it is an approximate label.
 There are three possible value:
-*Good* (high quality recording), *Average* (recording using reasonable equipment or old recording), *Bad* (amateur recording or old recording using non-professional equipment).
+*Good* (high quality recording), *Average* (recording using reasonable equipment or old recording), *Bad* (amateur recording or old recording using non-professional equipment). *Concerts of all types of audio quality are desired!*

 ##### Boundaries